SJUACM/GhostKeys/Resume Project 2 Guide.md

 		- Replace "`<new-branch-name>`" with whatever you want to name your branch
 - Open the repo in VS Code
 	- `sudo code-oss .`
+- Compile the code
+	- `sudo x86_64-w64-mingw32-gcc GhostKeys.c -o GhostKeys.exe -mwindows`
+	- Make sure that you do not try to submit a compiled EXE in your pull request.
 - Commit Changes
 	- `git add <changed files>`
 		- Replace `<changed files>` with the names of any files you made changes to